 Lesson Plan - Get It!

-Create a mathematical problem using the image above.* What operation will you use in your problem?
+Create a mathematical problem using the image above.

-*Don't try "subtraction" by eating the cookies!
+Don't try subtraction by eating the cookies!

-What type of problem did you create to go along with the image above?
+- What type of problem did you create to go along with the image above?

 Maybe, you created a numerical problem, or maybe you created a word problem.

 Arrays, like the one at the beginning of the lesson, can also be used to represent multiplication problems and word problems involving multiplication.

 When you look at an array, you need to know the difference between a row and a column.
 A row runs horizontally and a column runs vertically.

 That is the correct answer.
 To find the total number of objects that make up an array, multiply the number of rows by the number of columns.
 Tell your teacher or parent how many cookies make up this array.
-4 x 6 = 24.
-Therefore, 24 cookies are a part of this array.
+3 x 5 = 15.
+Therefore, 15 cookies are a part of this array.